lexicalunit/multi-wrap-guide/README.md

 }
 ```

-Or if you want to get really fancy, you can set different colors and widths for each column:
+Or if you want to get super fancy, you can set different colors and widths for each column:

 ```less
 atom-text-editor::shadow {